davidrmiller/neural2d/README.md

      input size 64x64
      layerConv size 40*64x64 from input convolve 7x7

-Pooling layers can take their input from any other kind of layer of equal depth.
+     . . .

 To define a pooling layer, add a pool parameter, followed by the argument "avg" or "max," followed by the operator size, e.g.:

      layerConv size 10*32x32 ...
-     layerPool size 10*8x8 from layerConv pool max 4x4
+     layerPool size 10*8x8 from layerConv pool max 4x4 . . .

 **How do the color image pixels get converted to floating point for the input layer?**<a name="howRgb"></a>